drakkan/sftpgo/docs/groups.md

 The following settings are inherited from the primary and secondary groups:

 - virtual folders, file patterns, permissions: they are added to the user configuration if the user does not already have a setting for the configured path.
 The `/` path is ignored for secondary groups.
-The `%username%` placeholder is replaced with the username within the virtual path, the defined "prefix", for any vfs, and the "username" for the SFTP filesystem config
+The `%username%` placeholder is replaced with the username within the virtual path, the defined "prefix", for any vfs, and the "username" for the SFTP and HTTP filesystem config
 - per-source bandwidth limits
 - per-source data transfer limits
 - allowed/denied IPs